agustus9/onboarding/index.md

 ## Computer Setup

-### OSX El Capitan
+### OS X Sierra

 You'll need to install the latest OS X if your Mac didn't have it pre-installed or you haven't upgraded already.

-1. Download the El Capitan upgrade from the [Apple Store](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12).
-2. You'll need to sign in to your Mac's 'App Store' with your [Apple ID](https://appleid.apple.com/).
+You'll need to sign in to your Mac's 'App Store' with your [Apple ID](https://appleid.apple.com/).
-3. Double-click "Install OS X El Capitan" to begin installation.
 *WARNING*: The OS X upgrade can take a bit of time to complete and will require a restart.
 Plan on doing this in the evening or over a lunch break.

 If you're new to the Mac, check out [Mac Basics](https://www.apple.com/support/macbasics/).